fvaleri/strimzi-debugging/sessions/002/README.md

 $ cat /tmp/listener.crt /tmp/intermca.crt /tmp/rootca.crt >/tmp/bundle.crt
 ```

+> [!NOTE]
-It's important to note that the custom server certificate for a listener must not be a CA and it must include a SAN for each broker route, plus one for the bootstrap route.
+> The custom server certificate for a listener must not be a CA and it must include a SAN for each broker route, plus one for the bootstrap route.

 This is an example of how it looks.

 ```sh